-We conduct the face sketch synthesis experiments on the three face databases.
+We do the face sketch synthesis experiments on the three face databases.
 In the CUHK student database, 88 faces are selected for training and the remaining 100 faces are selected for testing.
 In the XM2VTS database, 100 faces are selected for training and the remaining 195 faces for testing.
-In the AR database, we use the leave-one-out strategy, i.e., each time one face is selected for testing and the remaining 122 faces are used for training.
-In Fig. 10, we show some examples of sketch synthesis results.
+In the AR database, we use the leave-one-out strategy, i.e. each time one face is selected for testing and the remaining 122 faces are used for training.
+In Figure 10, we show some examples of sketch synthesis results.
 We choose examples from each of the three databases.
-Please see more results from our Web site.
+Please see more results from our website.
 We use the MAP estimate.
 Our multiscale Markov Random Fields model has two layers.
-At the first layer, the local patch size is $10 \times 10$ .
-At the second layer, the local patch size is $20 \times 20$ .
-The face region is in size of $200 \times 250$ .
-We set $\sigma_e = 0.5$ , $\sigma_c = 1$ in (3) and (4) throughout the experiments.
-From (2), (3), and (4), only the ratio $\sigma_e/\sigma_c$ actually matters.
-From our empirical study, good performance can be achieved when $\sigma_e/\sigma_c$ takes value between 0.3 and 0.8.
+At the first layer, the local patch size is 10×10 .
+At the second layer, the local patch size is 20×20 .
+The face region is in size of 200×250 .
+We set $\sigma_e=0.5$, $\sigma_c=1$ in Eq (3) and (4) throughout the experiments.
+From Eq (2), (3) and (4), only the ratio σ_e/σ_c actually matters.
+From our empirical study, good performance can be achieved when σ_e/σ_c takes value between 0.3 and 0.8.

-1. http://mmlab.ie.cuhk.edu.hk/facesketch.html.
+^{1.} http://mmlab.ie.cuhk.edu.hk/facesketch.html